Synectics plc, owner of www.synecticsglobal.com and support.synecticsglobal.com

 13.1 The following words and/or phrases used in this Policy shall have the following meanings;

 Legitimate Interest means the interest of our business in conducting and managing our business to enable us to give you the best service/product and the best and most secure experience.
 We make sure we consider and balance any potential impact on you (both positive and negative) and your rights before we process your personal data for our legitimate interests.
 We do not use your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).
 You can obtain further information about how we assess our legitimate interests against any potential impact on you in respect of specific activities by contacting us.

 Performance of Contract means processing your data where it is necessary for the performance of a contract to which you are a party or to take steps at your request before entering into such a contract.

 Comply with a legal or regulatory obligation means processing your personal data where it is necessary for compliance with a legal or regulatory obligation that we are subject to.

-Internal Third Parties means other companies in the Group who are based in Germany, The United States of America, Macau or Singapore.
+Internal Third Parties means other companies in the Group who are based in the UK, Germany, The United States of America, Macau or Singapore.

 External Third Parties means (i) professional advisers including lawyers, bankers, auditors and insurers who provide consultancy, banking, legal, insurance and accounting services and/or (ii) HM Revenue & Customs, regulators and other authorities acting as processors or joint controllers who require reporting of processing activities in certain circumstances.